emadehsan/maze/README.md

 # draw a rectangular maze
 $ python rectangular.py

-# or a circular one
+# or a circular maze
 $ python circular.py

+# or a triangular maze
+$ python triangular.py

+# or a hexagonal maze
+$ python hexagonal.py
 ```

 ## Current Mazes